 # Eximee Case Management

-**Eximee Case Management** This is the Eximee platform module responsible for managing cases, tasks, and users’ work context.\
+**Eximee Case Management** this is an Eximee platform module responsible for managing cases, tasks, and the users' work context.\

-It enables full case lifecycle handling — from initiation, through execution and progress monitoring, to archiving the history of actions.\
+It enables full handling of the case lifecycle — from initiation, through execution and progress monitoring, to archiving the history of actions.\

 This module integrates data from EximeeBPMS processes, data models, and external applications, creating a central place for managing business cases.